Casimir-Lifshitz force with graphene: theory versus experiment, role of spatial non-locality and of losses: Electromagnetic response of graphene

+in order to study the effect of losses in the QFT formalism, that might be included due to reasons already discussed in \cite{PabloMauroComparisonKuboQFT2024}.

-However, both Kubo and NR conductivities converge to the same local limit.
+However, both Kubo and QFT models converge to the same electric conductivity in the local limit.
 This local limit ($\bm{k}_{\surf}\to\bm{0}$) of the conductivity for one massive Dirac cone can be analytically written in the $T\to0$ limit as (see Eq.
 (93) of \cite{non-local_Graphene_Lilia_Pablo})